Multidimensional Bayesian Utility Maximization: Tight Approximations to Welfare: Discussion: Complexities of General Unit-Demand

 \paragraph{Multidimensional Mechanisms.} From this characterization, we can already expect the optimal multidimensional mechanism to have cases that make it look like VCG, requiring payments, and cases that make it look like random allocations with no payments.
 However, we conclude that getting a handle on the structure of this mechanism may be highly difficult.

 Despite the goal being to maximize utility---a dual goal of giving away all of the items most efficiently and charging as minimal payments as possible---it turns out we can't even rule out the possibility that the optimal mechanism \emph{does not allocate} an item in order to better allocate the other items and avoid using payments.
-Mathematically, this means that we cannot represent the optimal allocation as a convex combination of deterministic allocations.
+Note that this contrasts with the single-dimensional setting, where the optimal mechanism \emph{does} always allocate!
+Mathematically, this means that we cannot represent the optimal allocation as a convex combination of deterministic exhaustive allocations.

-\begin{theorem} If we are maximizing utility over all allocations and payments, it is \emph{not} without loss to restrict attention to convex combinations of deterministic allocations: $\sum_i x_{ij}(\v) = 1 \, \forall j, \v$.
+\begin{theorem} If we are maximizing utility over all allocations and payments, it is \emph{not} without loss to restrict attention to convex combinations of deterministic exhaustive allocations: $\sum_i x_{ij}(\v) = 1 \, \forall j, \v$.
 There are instances where it maximizes utility not to allocate an item $j$ in every instance. \end{theorem}

 Note that this applies to the general Bayesian utility maximization problem, and is not restricted to the i.i.d. setting---our construction will not be i.i.d.

 \begin{proof} We construct a setting in which the optimal mechanism must sometimes discard an item.
 Consider a setting with two unit-demand bidders and two items.
 Bidder 1 has values $(v_{11},v_{12})= (1,3)$ deterministically.
 Bidder 2 has two potential type profiles with equal probability,